aryanbashar/covid_data/README.md

 The worldwide data as of April 24th on Covid-19 was used to practice and provide examples of SQL proficiency.

-The following data was reviewed and cleaned in Excel prior to usage in SQL:
+The following data files were reviewed and cleaned in Excel prior to usage in SQL:
 [CovidDeaths.csv](https://github.com/aryanbashar/covid_deaths/files/8656178/CovidDeaths.csv)

 References: